zeospec/bangalore.python.org.in/_posts/2017-06-03-how-bangpypers-is-run.md

 #### RSVP

 The team's biggest challenge is knowing how many will attend the meetup.
-The majority of the event is free of cost.
+Till date, all the events were free of cost.
 So interested participants RSVP.
 Not everyone who showed interest show up for the event.
 During initial days, only 20% of participants who showed interest attended the meetup.
 Now the ratio is above 50%.
 RSVP opens six days before the event with 2X venue capacity with the open waitlist.
 Three days before a volunteer sends out an email to all participants who showed interest to un-RSVP in the case of any change in plans.

 #### Managing meetup page